ARM-software/arm-trusted-firmware/docs/user-guide.md

     implication for `plat_get_my_entrypoint()` platform porting interface.
     (see the [Porting Guide] for details)

+*   `COLD_BOOT_SINGLE_CPU`: This option indicates whether the platform may release several CPUs out of reset.
+It can take either 0 (several CPUs may be brought up) or 1 (only one CPU will ever be brought up during cold reset).
+    Default is 0.
+If the platform always brings up a single CPU, there is no need to distinguish between primary and secondary CPUs and the boot path can be optimised.
+The `plat_is_my_cpu_primary()` and
+    `plat_secondary_cold_boot_setup()` platform porting interfaces do not need to be implemented in this case.

 *   `PSCI_EXTENDED_STATE_ID`: As per PSCI1.0 Specification, there are 2 formats
     possible for the PSCI power-state parameter viz original and extended State-ID formats.
 This flag if set to 1, configures the generic PSCI layer